-While many women and men avoid the subject, Kelly-Jones is rhapsodic over the importance of discussing sex.
+While many women and men avoid the subject, sex is one of the most important things couples can talk about.
 Why?
 Because being open about sexuality can not only lead to better sexual experiences, but more importantly, a better quality of life.

-For years, researchers have studied the way sex contributes to overall well-being.
-Not only does it relieve stress, but it also can also promote your cardiovascular health.
+For years, researchers have studied the way sex contributes to overall wellbeing.
+Not only does it relieve stress, but it also can also promote cardiovascular health.
 Men and women who report a satisfying sex life have significantly lower odds of undiagnosed and uncontrolled high blood pressure, one study found.

-There’s lots of health issues that could lead to painful sex.
+There are a lot of health issues that could lead to painful sex.
 Some of them, for example, can be related to menopause.
-It’s widely known that menopausal women encounter pain during sex but not all of them get the help and relief they do need.
-And I’m trying to change that.
+It’s widely known that menopausal women encounter pain during sex but not all of them get the help and relief they need.

 - Be aware that you have sexual shame.

 - Decide whether you agree with the messages you tell yourself of what you should be ashamed of.
-Maybe it’s your mom or a friend who told you that you’re fat.
-It made you feel ashamed.
 We live in a world where we’re always getting messages on what we should look like, what our bodies should be like and even the type of sex we should and shouldn’t have.